Edited by Sam Dellenbaugh, MD

 A partial plantar fasciectomy is performed by making an incision over the inside of the heel.
 This incision allows the origin of the plantar fascia to be exposed.
 The plantar fascia is a thick band of tissue that forms on the sole of the foot.
-The plantar fasicia inserts on the undersurface of the heel bone on the inside.
-There can be significant scarring and chronic injury to this tissue leading to plantar fascitis symptoms.
-The partial plantar fasciectomy procedure involves essentially cutting out this area of scarred and inflamed tissue, without releasing the entire plantar fascia.
+The plantar fascia inserts on the undersurface of the heel bone on the inside and extends to the ball of the foot.
+There can be significant scarring and chronic injury to this tissue leading to the symptoms of plantar fasciitis.
+The partial plantar fasciectomy procedure involves cutting out this area of scarred and inflamed tissue, without releasing the entire plantar fascia.
 It is possible to perform a partial plantar fasciectomy endoscopically (through a small scope), which has some advantages and disadvantages over the “open” procedure.

 Recovery from the surgery involves relative immobilization in a cast or a walking boot, often for four to six weeks, to allow the soft tissue to settle.
 After this, patients are gradually rehabilitated, working on strengthening their foot and lower leg muscles.
 Some scar massage to improve the symptoms may also be beneficial.
 It often takes a number of months for symptoms to reach the point of maximum improvement.